Teaching & Class Offerings:

 Current Class Offerings

 Here are the descriptions for the classes I’ll be teaching in 2014.
-It’s a varied offering with 6 + building classes and 2 on water classes.
+It’s a varied offering with 7 building classes and 2 on water classes.
 A detailed list of dates and the venues can be found at the bottom of this page.
-I'll be adding dates as they are firmed up.
-I'll also be offering a one week course in my shop in April.
-Three builders will be able to build a Willow, QuickBeam or Fox Canoe in my shop.
-Stand by for the date.
+New this year, in May, I'll be offering a one week course in my shop.
+Three builders will be able to build a Willow, QuickBeam or Fox Canoe here in South Brerwick.

 Building A Boat In My Shop